xpurcell/ReactProjects/README.md

-# My React/GitHub Practise/Projects
+# React Projects Practise

+Created this static site to learn React and Javascript.

+You'll find a few projects in the top left by clicking on the tabs.

+The projects aren't perfect, they're more proof of concepts.

-Check out my Sorting Visualizer here: https://xpurcell.github.io/SortingVisualizer/#/
+Check them out here: https://xpurcell.github.io/ReactProjects/